8 out of 10

 - Joshua Osei: Rise of the Footsoldier 2, Life Just Is, Ill Manors

-- Tony Denham: London Heist, We Still Steal The Old Way, Bonded By Blood 2, Miss You Already, Age of Kill, The Guvnors, We Still Kill The Old Way, The Hooligan Factory, Essex Boys Retribution, White Collar Hooligan 2, Fall Of The Essex Boys, St. George’s Day, Turnout, The Shouting Men, Revolver, The Football Factory
+- Tony Denham: We Still Die The Old Way, Missing In Greenwood, London Heist, We Still Steal The Old Way, Bonded By Blood 2, Miss You Already, Age of Kill, The Guvnors, We Still Kill The Old Way, The Hooligan Factory, Essex Boys Retribution, White Collar Hooligan 2, Fall Of The Essex Boys, St. George’s Day, Turnout, The Shouting Men, Revolver, The Football Factory

 - Emma Samms: General Hospital (TV), Doctors (TV), Delirious, Dynasty (TV), The Colbys (TV)